davidalovell/SeqSeqSeq/README.md

 # SeqSeqSeq
-A customisable script for crow that can act as a CV quantiser and create mutliple sequencers influenced by this.
-Notes are sent to Just Friends by default but this too is customisable.
-Parameters can be controlled by live coding in druid, but a TXi (or other ii input device) really helps.

-Based on ...
+A Crow script that allows you to create multiple voice and sequencer objects

+This was designed to be part of this small system:

+Crow is acting as the main clock, a quantiser and sequencer TXi allows for hands on control of the script in a customisable way Just Friends and w/ are the sound sources
+Doboz XIIO is a touch controller, sending CV and triggers to Crow

 ## Requirements:
 - crow